The Environmental Studies program at CU Boulder is an interdisciplinary hub for collaboration in the environmental and sustainability fields.

 Students will take courses in the sciences, policy, ethics, economics, writing and math and an internship or field course and a capstone course.
 In addition, they will choose among three specializations: Climate and Energy, Natural Resources, Environmental Policy or Sustainable Development.

-The Environmental Studies program and major is also considered one of the best in the world, ranking among the top programs by both Academic Rankings of World Universities and U.S. News and World reports, for articles and books published, numbers of citations per article and grants, honors and awards received.
+The Environmental Studies program and major is also considered one of the best in the world, ranking among the top programs by the Academic Rankings of World Universities report, U.S. News and World report, and by Nature Index, where it ranks #9 among all institutions in the world, for articles and books published, numbers of citations per article and grants, honors and awards received.
 And it's faculty, both those that call it home and those affiliated, are frequently recognized with awards and honors, including a Distinguished Research Lecturer, a recipient for the Governor's Award for Research Impact, two Aldo Leopold Leadership fellows, multiple Fulbright recipients and numerous fellows for places like the American Association for the Advancement of Science and the American Geophysical Union.

 The Environmental Studies Program is internationally recognized in several areas of research, including ecological systems, the earth sciences, human-environment relations including environmental politics, philosophy and communication, and energy and the environment.